Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

     caption="Picture of flow vectors and flow statistics - In the left image, red arrows are features detected in valid regions, meaning inside of the blue rectangle and outside of any green circles surrounding target robots.
 The right image is a visualization of flow vector statistics.
 Green points represent observed differences in feature locations between images, red ellipse represents distribution shape after outlier rejection, the yellow circle represents the variance of the remaining vectors, and the white circle represents maximum allowed variance of the filtered set"
     %}

 We chose to do velocity estimation using optical flow on our bottom camera instead of using an optical flow module such as the PX4Flow.
-This was primarily so that we could throw out flow from the moving targets, which would give us incorrect velocity estimates.
+This was primarily so that we could throw out flow from the moving targets, which would give us incorrect velocity estimates if we did not reject the target's region from the frame.
 We use the Sparse PyrLK flow estimator in OpenCV, which provides flow vectors for a specified set of features between a pair of images.
 These flow vectors are then filtered for outlier rejection.
 Furthermore, if a frame does not have a tight enough distribution of flow estimates after outlier rejection, the entire frame is rejected.

 ## Extended Kalman Filter (EKF)
 We use the [robot_localization](http://docs.ros.org/melodic/api/robot_localization/html/index.html) state estimator, which uses an EKF to estimate 6DOF pose, 6DOF velocity, and translational acceleration.
 We modified the filter to only estimate the translational components, because we use the orientation estimates straight out of the flight controller orientation estimator.